 - Fees are personally negotiated after product submission.

 Yokaboo is another one of sites like Etsy which positions itself as a cheaper and easier alternative to it.
 Which, honestly, it actually is.
 Simplicity is their main motif.
 Thus guys from Yokaboo do their best to make a shop-creation process as simple as possible, they also claim it to be “Granny approved”.
 This is also supported by great customization, so your shop could be as unique as it can be.
 Despite they are based in the UK and pricing is bound to pounds, no one restricts you from selling worldwide and open your shop here if you are, let`s say, from the Philippines.

 Some cool features like an automatic stock manager and nice statistics are already present even in their free plan!
 So, as you can see, pricing is also one of the strong sides of this platform.
-And, by the way, pricing is one more aspect where they keep on being simple.
+By the way, pricing is one more aspect where they keep on being simple.